Alex-2504834/give-me-the-lyrics/README.md

 ## Tests

-This app uses the in built unit tests package, you can test the code by running the below code, you should get 17/17 if not creat an issue (it takes me 32.6 seconds to run)
+This app uses the in built unit tests package, you can test the code by running the below code, you should get 17/17 if not create an issue (it takes me 32.6 seconds to run)

 ```python -m unittest tests/test_getLyrics.py```